MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. Click **Generate SAS token and URL**.

-1. Click **Copy to clipboard** button next to the **Blob SAS URL** entry.
+1. Click the **Copy to clipboard** button next to the **Blob SAS URL** entry.

 1. Open another browser window by using InPrivate mode and navigate to the URL you copied in the previous step.

     > **Note**: If you are using Microsoft Edge, you should be presented with the **The MIT License (MIT)** page.
-If you are using Chrome, Microsoft Edge (Chromium) or Firefox, you should be able to view the content of the file by downloading it and opening it with Notepad.
+If you are using Chrome, Microsoft Edge (Chromium), or Firefox, you should be able to view the content of the file by downloading it and opening it with Notepad.

-    > **Note**: This is expected, since now your access is authorized based on the newly generated the SAS token.
+    > **Note**: This is expected since now your access is authorized based on the newly generated SAS token.

     > **Note**: Save the blob SAS URL.
 You will need it later in this lab.